Lagrangian fillings for Legendrian links of finite or affine Dynkin type: Introduction

 produce infinitely many distinct Lagrangian fillings.
 The quiver $\quiver(a,b,c)$ is also bipartite and one can perform the Legendrian Coxeter mutation $\mutation_{\ngraph}$ on the $N$-graph $\ngraph(a,b,c)$ by stacking the gray-shaded annulus like as before.
 Therefore, there is no obstruction to realize seeds obtained by mutations $\ncoxeter^r$ via the $N$-graphs.
 Since the order of the Legendrian Coxeter mutation is infinite (see Lemma~\ref{lemma:order of coxeter mutation}), we obtain infinitely many $N$-graphs and hence infinitely many exact embedded Lagrangian fillings for the Legendrian link $\legendrian(a,b,c)$ with $\frac{1}{a}+\frac{1}{b}+\frac{1}{c} < 1$.

 \begin{theorem}[Theorem~\ref{theorem:infinite fillings}] For each $a,b,c\ge 1$, the Legendrian knot or link $\legendrian(a,b,c)$ has infinitely many distinct Lagrangian fillings if

 \end{theorem}

 Gao--Shen--Weng \cite{GSW2020b} already proved the existence of infinitely many Lagrangian fillings for much general type of positive braid Legendrian links.
 Their main idea is to use the aperiodicity of \emph{Donaldson--Thomas transformation}(DT) on cluster varieties.
-An interesting observation is that the corresponding action of DT on the bipartite quivers in the $Y$-pattern becomes the Coxeter mutation.
+An interesting observation is that the corresponding action of DT on the bipartite quivers in the $Y$-pattern coincides with the Coxeter mutation.
+See \cite[Theorem 2.6]{GSW2020b} and its proof.
 Accordingly, Theorem~\ref{thm_intro_infinite_fillings} can be interpreted as an $N$-graph analogue of the aperiodicity of DT.